-In Spain, it is perfectly normal to have a 3 course warm lunch in the afternoon.
+In Spain, it is perfectly normal to have a 3-course warm lunch in the afternoon.
 It is something different than tapas but you can enjoy some local specialties over lunch too!

 While I stuffed my face in the afternoon, I wasn’t hungry for the rest of the day.
-Eating out alone in the afternoon felt less awkward than at night and I just ate a small snack or little tapas in the evening, and I was good to go for a good night sleep and another day on my road trip around Andalusia.
+Eating out alone in the afternoon felt less awkward than at night and I just ate a small snack or little tapas in the evening, and I was good to go for a good night’s sleep and another day on my road trip around Andalusia.

 Dine solo at a different time

 Another advantage of having an exuberant lunch is the fact that places are less crowded.
 I had my different tapas tastings in the afternoon.
-There was plenty of room for me to sit at a table and I still was able to sample all the different flavours of the Spanish cuisine.
+There was plenty of room for me to sit at a table and I still was able to sample all the different flavors of Spanish cuisine.

 Of course, you can eat out at 6 pm if the restaurant or tapas bar is open.
 It will not be that crowded and people will not stare at you for being alone.
-But then you miss out on an important part of Spanish eating out culture, which usually doesn’t start until well after 8 pm.
+But then you miss out on an important part of Spanish eating-out culture, which usually doesn’t start until well after 8 pm.

 Last but not least: do not give a f*ck about solo dining!

 You found a nice tapas bar or restaurant, didn’t arrive too early and are ready to feast on some fantastic food tonight.

-Truth is, you are not the centre of the universe and you are not that important.
+Truth is, you are not the center of the universe and you are not that important.
 Nobody of the 125 people in that tapas bar will stop eating because you are eating out solo.
 It is more likely that they will ask you to join them!